 About Harrison

 At age 9, Harrison joined the School of Rock’s (SOR) Intensive Performance Program.
 While a student at SOR, Harrison performed vocals, drums and guitar in five seasonal shows each year, covering artists like The Rolling Stones, Prince, The Doors, CCR, Radiohead and many more.
-Harrison was also a member of SOR’s audition-only ‘House Band,’ which is a small audition-only group that tours and performs at venues throughout the U.S. As an SOR student and independently, he has performed at festivals and iconic venues throughout the area, including The World Cafe, The Hard Rock Cafe and The Music Barn.
+Harrison was also a member of SOR’s ‘House Band,’ a small audition-only group that tours and performs at venues throughout the U.S. As an SOR student and independently, he has performed at festivals and iconic venues throughout the area, including The World Cafe, The Hard Rock Cafe and The Music Barn.

 Harrison has developed a passion for writing, producing and recording music as well.
 Recently, he’s been honing his skills producing and editing using Reaper, ProTools, Adobe Audition and more.
 He’s often playing gigs throughout the Philadelphia area as a solo musician, as well as with his band, Careless Webster.